 I’m trying to remember how we marked the occasion of my high school graduation, and I can’t.
-Maybe it’s because there wasn’t a big, overblown celebration, but more realistically it’s because it was over 30 years ago.
+Maybe it’s because there wasn’t a big, overblown celebration, but more realistically, it was over 30 years ago.
 Either way, I’m drawing a blank.

 Because I’m not talking about the perfectly lovely little low-key inexpensive graduation party with family and close friends in the backyard with grilled hamburgers, a cooler of iced-down beverages, a few balloons, and a sheet cake from Kroger.

 I’m talking about The Grad Party: months of pre-planning via Pinterest, a color theme, invitations from Shutterfly or Minted guest lists including (but not limited to) an entire friend list on Facebook, posters with artfully placed photos of the grad from childhood through high school, rented tents, tables, and chairs, landscaping and home décor updates, signature beverages (bubble tea, anyone?), and extensive, creative catering (I’ve been to one where they had a mobile wood-burning pizza oven).

 The first time I went to one of these outrageous parties and saw the multiple, elaborate photo displays propped around the room on easels and watched the digital slideshow playing on a loop while enjoying a catered lunch from the local country club, I honestly felt like I was at a memorial service (and yes, of course, I felt bad about having that thought).
 But still, the similarities were eerie.

 When my older daughter was a senior, she chose not to have The Grad Party.
 The thought of being the center of attention in a room full of people who were more acquaintances than true friends made her panic.

 And although I spent about an hour mourning the loss of creating cute, crafty centerpieces and putting my cabinet full of unused scrapbooking supplies to use on some kick-ass photo collage posters, I was relieved.